-- Sealant must be applied where detailed in this literature - For buildings within the scope of E2/AS1, a drained horizontal joint must be provided after two floors as a minimum.
-For buildings more than 10m high, a drained horizontal joint must be provided at each floor to accommodate the interstory deflection - The installation of smoke chimneys, pipe penetrations and other fixtures etc. must not track moisture into the wall or restrict the drainage of moisture to the exterior
+- Sealant must be applied where detailed in this literature - For buildings up to 10m high, a drained horizontal joint must be provided at every two floors as minimum.
+For buildings more than 10m high a drained horizontal joint must be provided at each floor to accommodate the interstory deflections. - The installation of smoke chimneys, pipe penetrations and other fixtures etc. must not track moisture into the wall or restrict the drainage of moisture to the exterior.

-4.4 Structure
+4.5 Structure

-4.4.1 Timber Framing
+4.5.1 Timber Framing